dbalaram/flow-matching/README.md

 ## Q&A: Flow Matching Concepts

 #### Q1: Are we trying to learn an approximation to the flow?
 Yes — more precisely, we are learning an approximation to the vector field that defines the flow.
 The flow is a collection of trajectories — solutions to a differential equation.
 These trajectories are induced by a vector field v(x, t).
 We train a neural network to approximate this vector field.
 Once the vector field is learned, we can compute the flow by integrating it over time starting from a noise sample.

 #### Q2: Is the neural network predicting the vector field at different points?
-Exactly.

-The network takes input: a position x and a time t.

-It outputs a velocity vector v(x, t), representing the direction and speed of motion at that point in space-time.

-This defines a time-dependent vector field, which we can integrate to produce trajectories (the flow).
+Exactly.The network takes input: a position x and a time t.
+It outputs a velocity vector v(x, t), representing the direction and speed of motion at that point in space-time.This defines a time-dependent vector field, which we can integrate to produce trajectories (the flow).

 #### Q3: What's the difference between a vector field, flow, and dx/dt?